viethoang030798/homework/README.md

 DNS Forwarder C++

-Program structure has 2 parts, client side take domain input and connection info then send to server, server talk to upstream and retrieve corresponding data.
+Program structure has 2 parts, client side take domain input and connection info then send to server, server talk to upstream to quering and retrieve corresponding data.

 To use on Linux, open 2 terminal, one for client and one for server: